niallguerin/ml-algorithms-notebooks/README.md

 I can quickly fire up the notebooks when I need to refresh on a topic or extend a prototype for a given dataset if starting a new project.
 It lets me plug in other much larger datasets if required and they can be used as a starter template for other projects.

-The Jupter Notebook templates use a similar format in most cases:
+The Jupter Notebook templates use a similar format:
 - dataset source link
 - exploratory data analysis, basic summary statistics and visual plots for the dataset features, data transformations
 - training and testing dataset splitting (does not use the sklearn cross-validation score in these templates)